lucmans/digistring/readme.md

 # TODO
+Playback on left and synth on right audio out if both on (or swapped).
 Chance sqrt(x^2 + y^2) to hypot(x, y).
 Make SLOWDOWN a cli arg instead of compile time parameter.
 Make SampleGetter::WaveGenerator a baseclass and change current WaveGenerator to SineGenerator subclass.